Hubmakerlabs/hoover/doc/browser.md

 - **Farcaster**:
   - Type 1: Most Farcaster events are verified using the `ed25519` curve.
-  - Type 2: Some Farcaster events require verification via Ethereum smart contract signatures through an Ethereum provider.
+  - Type 2: Some Farcaster events require verification via Ethereum smart contract signatures through an Ethereum provider (utilizing the `EIP-712` standard).

 - **Bluesky**:
   Currently, no signature verification is implemented for Bluesky events.